kenhding/NESA-WS/docs/userInfo.rst

 **Matlab:**

-Matlab uses please refers to the internal manual.
+Matlab setup was elaborated in the inrternal manual.

 Data Backup